GotipathTeam/gotipath_stream_uploader/README.md

 ### `createUpload()`

-Intializes the upload process.
+Initializes the upload process.
 This method must be called after the `GotipathUploader` instance is created and all event handlers are set.

 #### `GotipathUploader` parameters: